Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 password_strength(password)
 ```

 This function should count the number of conditions met and then return a string that describes the strength of the password.
-Valid strings are "invalid", "weak","medium" and "strong".
+Valid strings are "invalid", "weak", "medium" and "strong".

 - If number of conditions met >= 6: return "strong"
 - If number of conditions met >= 4: return "medium"